darklang/dark/docs/eventsV2.md

 to a more appropriate time.
 If it decides it should not be run (eg if paused) it will remove it from PubSub by _acknowledging_ it.

-**FSTODO**: what happens to the retry count here?

 If a QueueWorker decides to runs the event, it will increase the _ack time_ to 5 minutes to give it time to execute.
 When it is done, it removes it from the queue by _acknowledging_ it.

-Because the event is just a notifcation, it's basically almost always fine to put it back in so long as the DB row for the event exists (which means it's done).
+Because the event is just a notification, it's basically almost always fine to put it back in so long as the DB row for the event exists (which means it's done).
+However, once it has been delivered 5 times, PubSub will stop trying to retry it.

 Note that normally, only one notification exists for an event.
 The exception is when workers are unpaused.